Amanda Bynes: 2006–2010: Mainstream stardom and hiatus

-In 2007, Bynes starred as Penny Pingleton, a sheltered young girl, in the musical comedy film Hairspray.
+In 2007, Bynes starred as Penny Pingleton, a sheltered young girl, in the musical comedy film Hairspray, based on the musical theater adaptation of John Waters' 1988 film.
 The film was a critical and commercial success premiering in over 3,000 theaters, the largest debut for any musical film.
 It went on to become Bynes's most successful film at the time, and she and the rest of the cast were acclaimed for their performances.
 She won the Critics' Choice Award for Best Acting Ensemble and received a Screen Actors Guild Award nomination in 2008, among others.
-She was also featured on the Hairspray soundtrack, which went on to get a Grammy nomination.
+She was also featured on the Hairspray soundtrack, which received a Grammy nomination.
 It was announced Bynes would reprise her role in Hairspray 2, but the project was canceled.

-In August 2007, Bynes teamed up with Steve & Barry's to create her own fashion line called Dear, consisting of apparel and accessories.
-The line was cut short when Steve & Barry's filed Chapter 11 bankruptcy in 2008.
+In August 2007, Bynes worked with Steve & Barry's to create her own fashion line called Dear, consisting of apparel and accessories.
+The line was cut short when Steve & Barry's filed for bankruptcy in 2008.

 Bynes' next role was in another comedy, Sydney White, released in 2007.
-The film was a flop although Bynes's performance was praised.
+The film was a critical and commercial failure, although Bynes' performance was praised.
 Review aggregator site Rotten Tomatoes wrote "Amanda Bynes is charming, but Sydney White is a poorly adapted take on Snow White, relying on tired ethnic stereotypes laughs."

-In 2008, Bynes appeared in the Lifetime Television movie Living Proof as the student assistant of Harry Connick, Jr.'s character.
+In 2008, she appeared in the Lifetime Television movie Living Proof as the student assistant of Harry Connick, Jr.'s character.
 The film and the cast were praised.
+Also in 2008, Bynes voiced Anna in the Family Guy episode "Long John Peter".

-In 2009, she was set to star in the comedy Post Grad, but dropped out with no reason revealed and was replaced by Alexis Bledel amid rumors that she was having difficulties.
-In 2010, she co-starred alongside the then-relatively unknown Emma Stone in the comedy Easy A. She starred as Marianne Bryant playing a popular and judgmental high-school student.
+In 2009, Bynes was set to star in the comedy Post Grad, but she dropped out and was replaced by Alexis Bledel amid rumors that she was having difficulties.
+The following year, she co-starred alongside the then-relatively unknown Emma Stone in the comedy Easy A. She played Marianne Bryant, the president of a high school Bible study club who becomes the personal nemesis of Stone's character.
 The film was a critical and commercial success, with Stone and Bynes receiving critical praise for their performances.
-In the same year, Bynes started shooting the comedy film Hall Pass but dropped out of the film and was replaced by Alexandra Daddario.
-In July 2010, Bynes announced an indefinite hiatus from acting but later stated in 2018 that she intended to return to television acting.
-Bynes along with some former All That cast members were to reunite at 90's Con in March 2023.
-It would have been Bynes's first major public appearance since her conservatorship ended, but Bynes did not attend.
+In the same year, Bynes started shooting the Farrelly Brothers comedy film Hall Pass, but dropped out of the film and was replaced by Alexandra Daddario.
+Later in 2010, Bynes announced an indefinite hiatus from acting.

+2018–present: Post-hiatus

+In June 2018, Bynes considered returning to acting, but nothing happened at that time.

+Bynes was set to reunite with former All That cast members at '90s Con in March 2023, her first public appearance since the end of her conservatorship the previous year, but she did not attend due to illness.
+In December 2023, Bynes debuted as the co-host of an interview-style podcast, Amanda Bynes & Paul Sieminski: The Podcast, but she left after one episode to "get [her] manicurist license and have a consistent job".

+In April 2025, Bynes joined OnlyFans, an internet content subscription service popular with adult models, in order to speak with fans and not post "any sleazy content".